onekarlyel-oss/docs/zionix-ai-bot/faqs-about-the-bot.md

 <summary>Are bots updated or improved over time?</summary>

 Absolutely.
-Zater Capital continuously evolves its AI models.
+Zionix Global continuously evolves its AI models.
 Users in Advanced, Elite, and VIP tiers receive early access to new bot versions and exclusive strategies.

 </details>